music-encoding/guidelines/_guidelines-v3/02-header/01-headerFileDescription/01-headerTitleStatement.md

 than is permitted by the simpler {% include link elem="name" %} element.
 The following example shows how a precise date range can be associated with a personal or corporate name.

-{% include plainExample.html example="examples/header/header-sample024.xml" valid="true" version=page.version %}
+{% include mei example="header/header-sample024.xml" valid="true" %}
 For additional information about corporate and personal names, see chapter {% include link id="namesDates" %}.

 In addition to, or instead of the {% include link elem="resp" %} element, the **@role**